Information on Oral Cavity Diseases

 Like all other joints in the body, the TMJ is subject to inflammation and other chronic joint problems.
 Many of these issues may be caused by destructive bite habits like clenching or grinding.
 These actions create pressure on the joint that can lead to inflammation and the general breakdown of the joint itself.

-Once diagnosed correctly treatments include everything from simple placement of a nightguard, which prevents pressure on the joint to surgical intervention in more severe cases.
-A dental health professional is a person most able to diagnose this widely variable and widespread issue.
+Once diagnosed correctly, treatments include everything from simple placement of a nightguard, which prevents pressure on the joint, to surgical intervention in more severe cases.
+A dental health professional is the person most able to diagnose this widely variable and widespread issue.

 Malocclusion